 Tackling economic crime requires a sophisticated multi-agency and cross-Government response.
 The Crown Prosecution Service is a vital part of that response.
 It prosecutes some of the more serious and complex cases, recovering a huge amount of ill-gotten gains.
 The Government are committed to tackling economic crime.
 We are introducing a programme of reforms to bring forward shortly, in particular, as my hon.
 Friend the Member for North West Norfolk (Sir Henry Bellingham) will know, the National Economic Crime Centre.

 I congratulate my right hon. and learned Friend on his well-deserved appointment.
-How effective does he believe that the new unexplained wealth orders will be in obtaining funds from criminal and their associates?
+How effective does he believe that the new unexplained wealth orders will be in obtaining funds from criminals and their associates?
 How will this be applied to foreign criminals?
 Has he made any assessment of how much money will be raised in the next financial year, and how will that money be spent?

 Unexplained wealth orders are a particularly valuable part of the armoury of the law enforcement agencies against corruption and bribery.
 They are a novel tool.
 The Government and the law enforcement agencies are looking at the correct and appropriate cases in which to use them.
 I am not aware of whether there has yet been any estimate of what might be realised by their use, but I expect that considerable numbers of them will be used over the coming months.
 An exercise is being undertaken to scope the first few to be started.